-The Insurance Company
+Should You Cooperate With The Car Insurance Company

 One thing above all else that you must understand about insurance companies is that they are in business to make money.
 It is the job of the insurance adjuster to make sure that happens.
 So, no matter how friendly an adjuster may seem to you, remember the insurance adjuster is on the lookout for information that they can use to impeach your credibility and pay you less money for your claim.
-One exception is that you must cooperate with your OWN insurance company following a car accident.

 Also, don’t sign any forms for the other driver’s insurance company before you speak to an experienced car accident attorney.
 When you sign these forms, you may be allowing the insurance company access to your medical records including records which may not be related to the accident.